boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

     <tr><td>8</td><td><code>[128, 128, 128]</code></td><td>Gray</td><td><div style="width: 20px; height: 20px; background-color: rgb(128, 128, 128);"></div></td></tr>
 </table>

 This way, an image can be written as a 2D array of palette indices, where each index represents a color in the palette.
-For example, the following 2D array represents a 5x5 image of a smiley face, with the palette representation on the left and the RGB representation on the right:
+For example, the following 2D grid represents a 5x5 image of a smiley face (remember that `0` is black and `5` is yellow):

 <table>
     <tr>